ChrisWhealy/wasm_sha256/docs/050-cmd-line-args.md

 ## Extract the Filename from the Last Argument

-No that we know that we have the right number of arguments and that they will fit in the available space, we can fetch the actual values.
+Now that we know that we have the right number of arguments and that they will fit in the available space, we can fetch the actual values.

+We already know that `$argc = 0x03`; therefore, we know that `$ARGV_PTRS_PTR` will point to a list of 3 `i32` pointers, each of which points to the respective command line argument value

 ![Calling `args_get`](../img/args_get.png)